gabrielorce/mlbookcamp2022-capstone2/README.md

 ## Model Deployment
 The deployment is done using a container and setting up AWS lambda function and API gateway, which were correctly set up.
 The model is created using Tensorflow; but for deployment, we will use tensorflow-lite.
 Therefore the model created in the previous step needs to be converted from the h5 format to the tflite format.
 This was achieved using the "convert.py" file, which is the one provided inthe course (only modification: The name of the file to convert).
+Both the original h5 as well as the converted tflite model are available in this repository (NOTE: It is a better practice to store these as artifacts in an artifact repository or equivalent, since they are large binary files and not really suitable for code versioning system like git).

 Once we have the new, lighter model, we create the container that will include the necessary files.
-The Dockerfile contains details of what is included.
+The Dockerfile contains details of what is included (this includes the tflite model).
 To build this dockerfile, execute the following command: docker build -t electronics-components-model .

 you can run it locally using this command: